nithyanandrao/nithyanandrao.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-I co-wrote the story with my friend Virat Markandeya, and you can read it [here](https://science.thewire.in/politics/why-indias-most-sophisticated-science-experiment-languishes-between-a-rock-and-a-hard-place/).
+On the controversies surrounding the India-based Neutrino Observatory, a proposed particle physics experiment in Theni district, Tamil Nadu, that has faced public opposition.
+I co-wrote it with my friend Virat Markandeya.
+It was my first story for the mainstream media, and it won the RedInk Award in the Science & Innovation Category for 2017.
+Read it [here](https://science.thewire.in/politics/why-indias-most-sophisticated-science-experiment-languishes-between-a-rock-and-a-hard-place/)